ryanlfoster/canary/README.md

 Canary is a framework that enables simple monitoring of OSGi components and services.
 The Canary API provides a set of interfaces and annotations that quickly enable developers and engineers to peer into critical aspects of their system.
-Canary does this by collecting data from registered, monitored services and distributing that that to notification agents, poll response handlers, and persistence services.
+Canary does this by collecting data from registered, monitored services and distributing that data to notification agents, poll response handlers, and persistence services.
 Canary also provides a clean, responsive UI for viewing collected data and other metrics, in addition to exposing data via JMX beans.

 [![Build Status](https://travis-ci.org/Citytechinc/canary.png?branch=develop)](https://travis-ci.org/Citytechinc/canary)